leapt/core-bundle/docs/form_types.md

 !!! info

+    * Changed in v6.0.0: the ImageField requires EasyAdmin bundle v5.0.0+.
-    Added in v4.5.0: an ImageField is available to use with EasyAdmin bundle.
+    * Added in v4.5.0: an ImageField is available to use with EasyAdmin bundle.
 Requires EasyAdmin bundle v4.3.3+.

 ## Recaptcha type